-Support Team - consists of six officers, three trainee and Senior Administration Officer that provide administrative support to the Secretariat, led by the Team Leader in Administration.
+Support Team - consists of six officers, three trainees and a Senior Administration Officer that provide administrative support to the Secretariat, led by the Team Leader in Administration.
 This team is responsible for duties such as data entry into OIMS, preparation of agendas for SPA members, coordination of VCSS, preparing requests for psychological and psychiatric reports and the preparation of documents to be forwarded to offenders and their legal representatives.

 Submissions Team - consists of four Submissions Officers and a Senior Administration Officer led by the Submissions Team Leader.
 Together, they are responsible for the preparation and collation of all matters that go before the private meetings.
 This preparation includes a wide range of tasks from requesting criminal histories, police facts and judge's sentencing remarks to coordinating the submission of reports from Community Corrections Officers.
-Upon receipt of all necessary documents for an offender's case, they are filed on the electronic records management system, TRIM, ready for distribution to the members.
+Upon receipt of all necessary documents for an offender's case, they are filed on the electronic records management system, ready for distribution to the members.
 Submissions Officers are also responsible for the preparation of warrants, orders, memorandums and correspondence.

-Reviews Team - consists of four Reviews Officer and a Senior Administration Officer led by a Reviews Team Leader.
+Reviews Team - consists of four Reviews Officer and a Senior Administration Officer led by the Reviews Team Leader.
 The Reviews Team is responsible for the preparation and collation of all matters that go before the public review hearings at court.
 Each Review Officer is responsible for a particular day of the week.
-Preparation includes coordinating submission of updated reports, filing reports in TRIM, ensuring appropriate people are available to give evidence on the day (offenders, legal representatives or Community Corrections Officers) and the smooth running of the court hearing.
+Preparation includes coordinating submission of updated reports, filing reports in the electronic records management system, ensuring appropriate people are available to give evidence on the day (offenders, legal representatives and Community Corrections Officers) and the smooth running of court hearings.
 Review Officers are also responsible for the preparation of warrants, orders and correspondence.

 The Authority is fortunate to have the expertise of Liaison Officers, both a Custodial and Community Corrections Liaison Officers, who act as conduits between Corrective Services NSW and the Parole Authority.
-The Authority is fortunate to have Nigel Lloyd as the Deputy Superintendent to the Parole Authority.
-Ms Emma Marston fulfilled the responsibilities of the Community Corrections Liaison Officer in 2016.
+Mr Nigel Lloyd, Deputy Superintendent provided custodial liaison functions and Ms Emma Marston fulfilled the responsibilities of the Community Corrections Liaison Officer in 2017.

-These liaison officers provide support, guidance and advice to the Authority members and Secretariat, while also being instrumental in the provision of feedback, training, assistance and advice to Correctional Centre Officers, Community Corrections Officers and members of the public.
+These liaison officers provide support, guidance and advice to the SPA members and Secretariat, while also being instrumental in the provision of feedback, training, assistance and advice to Correctional Centre Officers, Community Corrections Officers and members of the public.